Lothiraldan/python-production-monkey-patching/PITCHME.md

 #VSLIDE

-## Extract the patcher
+## Restoration

 It's not possible to replace the original methods on `Connection` instances and `Cursor` instances dynamically.

+#VSLIDE

+## Split the code

 But we can extract our custom code from the patch:

-#VSLIDE

 ```python
 def wrapper(*args, **kwargs):